samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

              or short-period waveforms, typically fitting P,pP,sP
              but not solving explicitly for the mechanism.
 Yields a hypocentral depth.
+       REG = Waveform modelling of body waves measured at regional distances.
        INS = InSAR - will eventually be stripped out.
-       REG = Waveform modelling of body waves measured at regional distances.

-ilon  = Longitude in the ISC-EHB bulletin.
+ilon  = Longitude in the ISC-EHB bulletin [from Engdahl et al., 2020].

 ilat  = Latitude in the ISC-EHB bulletin.

 izc   = Hypocentral depth determined by the ISC-EHB bulletin.

 mth   = ISC-EHB bulletin code for the method by which the depth is determined.
-        The string is a combination of three upper-case letters of the form:
+        The string is a combination of three upper-case letters and one lower case letter from the following:

         HEQ = origin time & hypocenter fixed
         DEQ = depth free (sedep <= 15 km)
         FEQ = depth fixed by review
         LEQ = depth fixed by program (sedep > 15 km) XEQ = poor solution (ser > 35 km)

-        and a lower-case letter of the form:

         d = depth constrained by depth phases with sedep < 5 km and at least 3